ArtemisLemon/OOCP/README.md

  This model should conform to the [zoo.ecore](https://github.com/ArtemisLemon/OOCP/blob/master/OCL2Choco/testmodels/zoo/zoo.ecore) metamodel.
 But according to the metamodel the animals shoulds be in cages, and the model is missing that information.
 Using both the model and metamodel we make a Choco model of the instance.

-Eclipse provides graphical tools to make a metamodel.ecore
+Eclipse provides graphical tools to make a metamodel.ecore and model.xmi, and model transformation tools which can help with pre-processing.
 <img src="readme/zooecore.png" width=100%>

 ### [zoo.atl](https://github.com/ArtemisLemon/OOCP/blob/master/OCL2Choco/testmodels/zoo/zoo.atl) : Input Constraint Model